jw56578/advanced-hangman-game/README.md

 * Add a change listener to the textbox
 * Assign value of textbox to state property guess
 * Add a click listener to the button
-* Determine if the letter guess is in the word
+  * Determine if the guess is in the word
   * Increment the strike value if the letter guess is not in the word
-  * If the guess is in the word then add the letter to the correctGuesses array
+  * If the guess is in the word then add the letter to the correctGuesses array in the correct index
   * Check if there are any "_" in the correctGuesses array, if not then the game is won, change the className variable to "gamewon"
-  * if there are 5 strikes then the game is lost, change the className variable to "gameover"
+  * if there are 6 strikes then the game is lost, change the className variable to "gameover"
+  * set guess back to ""
 * Map the correctGuesses array to create spans for each entry
+* There are a few bugs in the specs, try to figure out what they are and how to fix them.